Wind power

 Our wind power ambitions

 We exist to lead the shift to a clean energy world.
 To meet the increased need for renewable energy solutions we are ramping up as a major wind and solar developer.
-We have built 1 gigawatt of wind and solar, and have yet another gigawatt under construction.
-Our ambition is to develop 6 GW of wind power by 2025.
+We have built 1.5 gigawatts of wind and solar, and have yet another gigawatt in the pipeline.
+Our ambition is to develop 3 gigawatts of renewables by 2030.

 Read more about our strategic ambitions